bronzeRaf/generos/README.md

 You are done!

 REMEMBER!
-You will also need to install a ROS2 in your system to test your generated package, but you still can generate them...
+You will also need to install a ROS2 in your system to test your generated packages, but you still can generate them...
 You can find ROS2 [here](https://index.ros.org/doc/ros2/Installation/Crystal/Linux-Install-Binary/ "Install ROS2").

 ### Manual Install
-If you want to manually install Generos make sure that you know what you are doing A Linux distribution is required to use Generos but Ubuntu 18.04 is recommended.
+If you still want to manually install Generos make sure that you know what you are doing!
+A Linux distribution is required to use Generos but Ubuntu 18.04 is recommended.
 Install:
 - [Python 3](https://www.python.org/downloads/ "Install Python 3")